Charging System Diagnostics - Rectifier/Regulator Upgrade - Triumph Forum: Triumph Rat Motorcycle Forums

 I hesitate to use absolute numbers here as this can be different between models and test equipment and especially the engine rpm!

-What you are looking for is same between phases and like increase on each phase as rpm increases.
+What you are looking for is same value between phases and like increase on each phase as rpm increases.

 If any of the above tests raises suspicion, pull the cover & inspect the stator.
 It is simple to do and can set your mind at ease by seeing what it looks like.
 Hopefully NOT with 1/3 of it a black charred mess!